choria-legacy/marionette-collective/website/simplerpc/ddl.md

 As you see we can define all the major components of input and output parameters.  *:type* can be one of various values and each will have different parameters, more on that later.

 By default mcollective only show data from actions that failed, the *display* line above tells it to always show the results.
 Possible values are *:ok*, *:failed* (the default behavior) and *:always*.
-This is available in version *0.4.7* and newer.

 Finally the service agent has 3 almost identical actions - *start*, *stop* and *restart* - below we use a simple loop to define them all in one go.